 - 5.1 For most courses, the validation process involves a validation event where a panel of internal and external experts meet to discuss and approve the proposed new course, based on: - their prior consideration of a standard set of course documentation compiled by the course team; and - meetings with the course team and, where relevant, students during the event. - 5.2 This standard course validation process is summarised below.
-Appendix A outlines differences to standard procedures that apply in certain circumstances, including: - where paper-based validations are used as an alternative to a face-to-face event - · approving courses involving significant online delivery - approving an alternative mode of delivery for an existing course - · using validated modules in new course proposals - approving a new course to run at multiple institutions - approving an existing course to run at an additional partner institution
+Appendix A outlines differences to standard procedures that apply in certain circumstances, including - where paper-based validations are used as an alternative to a face-to-face event - approving courses involving significant online delivery - · approving higher or degree apprenticeships - approving an alternative mode of delivery for an existing course - using validated modules in new course proposals.